mcrosby114/Library-Catalog/README.md

-# Library Database Design website
+# Library Catalog Database Application

 A web interface for tracking books and borrowers in a library system.
 Featuring a custom database model, DDL, PHP application middleware, HTML/CSS user interface.